-Professor Alex Stevens has worked on issues of drugs, crime and public health in the voluntary sector, as an academic researcher and as an adviser to the UK government.
-He has published extensively on these issues, with a focus on the drug-crime link, risk behaviours by young people, on the use of evidence in policy, and on quasi-compulsory drug treatment.
-His published works include a book on 'Drugs, Crime and Public Health', studies of alternatives to criminalisation for drug possession (including decriminalisation in Portugal), on gangs and on policy making.
+Professor Alex Stevens has worked on policy making and issues of drugs, crime and public health in the voluntary sector, as an academic researcher and as an adviser to the UK and other governments.
+He has published extensively on these issues, with a focus on policy making, the drug-crime link, risk behaviours by young people, and on criminal justice treatment and policy.
+His most recent book, on Drug Policy Constellations, explains the role of power and morality in the making of drug policy in the UK.

-Professor Stevens' interest in drugs and crime dates back to his time working with UK charity Prisoners Abroad, which provides advice and information to British prisoners held in foreign prisons, and as European project manager and coordinator of the European Network of Drug and HIV/AIDS Services in Prison for Cranstoun Drugs Services.
+Professor Stevens' interests in public policy and criminology date back to his time working with UK charity Prisoners Abroad, which provides advice and information to British prisoners held in foreign prisons, and as European project manager and coordinator of the European Network of Drug and HIV/AIDS Services in Prison for Cranstoun.

 Professor Stevens has a PhD in Social Policy from the University of Kent, an MA in Socio-Legal Studies from the University of Sheffield and a BA in French (in the School of European Studies) from the University of Sussex.

 Professor Stevens teaches modules on drugs, criminal justice and social research methods at undergraduate level.

 At postgraduate level, Professor Stevens supervises MA dissertations and PhD theses.

 Professor Stevens is interested in supervising students focusing on issues of illicit drug use, drug policy, drug treatment, policing, and the use of evidence in policy-making.

 Videos (on YouTube & Facebook)